Court of Appeal Articling Program

 Articling students review motion and appeal materials, research a broad range of legal issues and prepare pre- and post-hearing memoranda of fact and law.
 They may also be asked to review, edit and comment on draft reasons for judgments or application decisions, and/or assist justices with speeches and academic papers and presentations.

 While articling with the Court of Appeal of Alberta, students must complete the Law Society of Alberta’s Education Plan.
-The Education Plan requires students to obtain practical experience, training and mentoring in key competency areas: 1. ethics and professionalism, 2. practice management, 3. client relationship management, 4. conducting matters, and 5. adjudication, alternative dispute resolution.
+The Education Plan requires students to obtain practical experience, training and mentoring in key competency areas: ethics and professionalism; practice management; client relationship management; conducting matters; and adjudication and alternative dispute resolution.

-Students are encouraged to complete the Canadian Centre for Professional Legal Education (CPLED) program during their articling term with the Court.
+Students are encouraged to complete the Practice Readiness Education Program (PREP) administered by the Canadian Centre for Professional Legal Education (CPLED) during their articling term with the Court.

 Other Educational Opportunities